lakeshorecryotronics/python-driver/docs/fast_hall.rst

 The Lake Shore M91 Fast Hall controller makes high speed Hall measurements for materials characterization.
 More information about the instrument can be found `on our website`_ including the manual which has a list of all SCPI commands and queries. on our website: https://www.lakeshore.com/products/MeasureReady/fast-hall.aspx

-For an example script, check out :ref:`example_scripts`.
+For a example scripts, check out :ref:`example_scripts`.

 .. _on our website: https://www.lakeshore.com/products/categories/overview/material-characterization-products/measureready-instruments/measureready-m91-fasthall-measurement-controller